Lay a series of nine rubber spots in a straight line on the ground/floor, spaced about 600mm apart.

 Open the Virtual Adaptation tab to learn how to present this activity online.

-There are several options to create a virtual Traffic Jam board on a shared screen (take a look at Flippity and Jamboard – part of Google’s suite of free software built into its Chrome browser.)
+There are several options to create a virtual Traffic Jam board on a shared screen (take a look at padlet, Flippity and Jamboard – part of Google’s suite of free software built into its Chrome browser.)
 With group members, all glued to the same shared screen, one person can be verbally guided by all others to shift the tiles in an effort to solve the problem.
-In the case of Jamboard, if you share the URL of your board, it will be possible to permit all members of your group to manipulate the objects, as if they were meeting in person.
+In the case of padlet and Jamboard, if you share the URL of your pad or board, it will be possible to permit all members of your group to manipulate the objects, as if they were meeting in person.

 You Might Also Like...